A local orientational order parameter for systems of interacting particles: Demarcating particle neighborhoods

-Universal application of the Voronoi neighborhood model is precluded by its topological instability \cite{lucarini_2009}.
-One way to reduce this instability is by omitting cell faces with small volume \cite{sheng_2006}.
-Here we propose a stochastic robustification to the Voronoi model that seeks to fully overcome the issue.
-Let a \textit{perturbation} $f_m$ be a map on $S$ defined by
+Universal application of the Voronoi neighborhood model is precluded by its topological instability.\cite{tanemura_1977} A common approach to reducing this instability is to omit cell faces with a small area.\cite{sheng_2006, stukowski_2012, larsen_2016} Here, we describe a stochastic alternative, which we call the \textit{robustified} Voronoi neighborhood $\mathcal{V}^*$.
+Informally, it works by subjecting particles to Gaussian perturbations of some scale $\sigma \ll r_p$ and admitting to the neighborhood of a particle $p$ only those elements of its naive neighborhood $\Ncal_\tau(p)$ that appear in its post-perturbation Voronoi neighborhood with a probability of 50\% or more (see Appendix \ref{appx:formal_demarcation} for the formal definition).
+The choices of $\sigma$ and $\tau$ are discussed in \mbox{Sec. \ref{sec:computation}}.